Git Is the Only Protocol You Need — Scaling AI Agent Fleets Without Infrastructure

 git pull.
 Compute. git push.
 Repeat.

-The next time you’re reaching for Kubernetes to coordinate your AI fleet, ask yourself: could I just push a commit?
+The next time you’re reaching for Kubernetes to coordinate your AI workers, ask yourself: could I just push a commit?

 You’d be surprised how often the answer is yes.